-My spouse has a large collection of ties made of various materials.
-So, when it comes to cleaning them, we must exercise caution so that we do not damage the materials.
+My spouse has a large collection of ties made of varius materials.
+So, when it comes to cleaning them, I needs to exercise caution so that I do not damage the materials.

-We’ll go over the best technique to clean a tie based on the material.
-We’ll also go through how to dry, store, and iron your ties.
-By the end, you’ll be ready to deal with any stain, odour, or filth on your favourite ties.
+I’ll go over the best technique to clean a tie based on the material.
+I’ll also go through how to dry, store, and iron your ties.
+By the end, you’ll be ready to deal with any stain, odor, or filth on your favorite ties.

 Ties made of linen, cotton, seersucker, knit, microfiber, and polyester should be hand washed.
 Fill a basin halfway with warm or chilly water (depending on the material) and a few drops of a light detergent.
 Allow 10 minutes for the ties to soak before agitating the material to eliminate dirt.
 Rinse well.
 Allow to air dry.